Tywyn: Facilities and notable features

 Much of the town's infrastructure was put in place by an industrialist from the English Midlands, John Corbett, who in the 1870s decided to develop the town into a major tourist resort to rival Torquay.
 As well as constructing a row of boarding houses and a grand esplanade, he developed the water and sewerage system.
 He gave land and money for a new Market Hall, built to celebrate Queen Victoria's Diamond Jubilee in 1897.
 He paid for Brynarfor (formerly a private school originally called the Towyn Academy and then Brynarvor Hall School) to be opened as 'Towyn Intermediate School' in 1894.
 He refurbished the Corbet Arms Hotel (from then on spelled with two 't's), and also contributed to the Assembly Room (1893), now the Magic Lantern Cinema.
 Plaques commemorating his generosity may still be seen on the north end of the promenade and on the Market Hall.
 Another commemorative plaque was on Brynarfor (now demolished), and his portrait was hung there when the school first opened.
 However, the anticipated grand watering-place never took off, and these additions to the town were never matched.

 In 1912, a drill hall was built in the Pendre area of the town for the Territorial Army (the 7th Battalion the Royal Welsh Fusiliers).
 The hall, now known as Neuadd Pendre, has recently been renovated, mainly with money from the National Lottery Big Lottery Fund and the Welsh Government.
 The hall houses a 3-manual 9-rank Wurlitzer Organ which was originally installed in a cinema in Woolwich in 1937.

+Tywyn Hospital (formerly Towyn and District War Memorial Cottage Hospital) is located on the outskirts of the town, on land known as Pen-y-bryn Mawr that was gifted by Thomas Corbett of Ynysymaengwyn.
+The foundation stone was laid by Dame Margaret Lloyd George on 11 August 1920 and the hospital was officially opened on 17 August 1922 by Sir Osmond Williams.

-After the First World War money was raised to build both the Tywyn Cottage Hospital (opened in 1922) and the Tywyn Institute (opened by David Lloyd George in 1926).
-The hospital is still in operation, but the institute is now closed.
-It was the location of the town's library before a new library building was built next to it in the early 1970s.
+Like the hospital, Towyn Memorial Institute was built to commemorate those killed in the First World War.
+It was officially opened by David Lloyd George on 29 October 1926.
+The Institute was the location of the town's library before a new library building was built next to it and officially opened on 18 January 1973.
+The Institute was closed in 2007.

 The main schools in Tywyn are the primary school, Ysgol Penybryn, and the secondary school, Ysgol Uwchradd Tywyn.

 Local places of interest include Craig yr Aderyn (Bird Rock), Castell y Bere, Llanfendigaid Estate and Llyn Myngul (Tal-y-llyn Lake).
 Hen Dyffryn Gwyn is a Grade II listed building dating from 1640 which retains many of its original features.